nptnc/HourSocket/README.md

 # ⚠️ Notice
 This requires the [Fluster](github.com/cerealwithmilk/uwp/releases/download/upgrade-required/Fluster.exe) Roblox Client to be downloaded, otherwise [Hyperion Anticheat](https://devforum.roblox.com/t/welcoming-byfron-to-roblox/2018233) will be installed.

+This is unfinished, there will be issues with the mod.

 # HourSocket a multiplayer mod for [Hours](https://www.roblox.com/games/5732973455/HOURS)